cydrobolt/polr/README.md

 [Getting Started](http://docs.polr.me/en/latest/user-guide/installation/) - [API Documentation](http://docs.polr.me/en/latest/developer-guide/api/) - [Contributing](https://github.com/cydrobolt/polr/blob/master/CONTRIBUTING.md) - [Bugs](https://github.com/cydrobolt/polr/issues) - [IRC](http://webchat.freenode.net/?channels=#polr)

+### Upgrading from 1.x

+**Please do not attempt to upgrade directly to 2.x.**

+Polr 1.x currently cannot be upgraded to 2.x automatically.
+There are breaking changes in the API, configuration files, and database structure.
+A migration will be provided once 2.0 stable is officially released.
+In the meantime, it is okay to upgrade between different versions in the 1.x arch, which do not have breaking changes.

 #### Quickstart

 Polr is written in PHP and Laravel, using MySQL as its primary database.